measurify/server/README.md

 #### Setup to run the API in production

-We suggest to use a process manager for NodeJS, lile [pm2](https://pm2.keymetrics.io/)
+We suggest to use a process manager for NodeJS, like [pm2](https://pm2.keymetrics.io/)

     sudo npm install -g pm2
     sudo pm2 start api.js -- prod